-I (print name) hereby certify that I have read a copy of the Texas South nern University Thurgood Marshall School of Law 2009-2010 STUDENT ACCOMMO ODATIONS HANDBOOK.
-I understand that a copy of this handbook will remain o on the law school's website under Student Affairs and that i is my responsibility to refer to this handbook and contact the Assistant Dean for further assistance.
+I (print name) hereby certify that I have read a copy of the Texas So outhern University Thurgood Marshall School of Law 2011-2012 STUDENT ACCOM IMODATIONS HANDBOOK.
+I understand that a copy of this handbook will remai in on the law school's website under Student Affairs and that it is my responsibility to refer to this handbook and contact the Assistant Dean for further assistance.
 Signature Date